microsoftgraph/entra-powershell/module/EntraBeta/docs/Get-EntraBetaUserLicenseDetail.md

 Hv-1hQIEDECePA-ellMl0QQrjQe98RFBu9S0sbNUzvQ {class ServicePlanInfo {...
 ```

-This example retrieves the license details of the user specified through the ObjectId parameter
+This example retrieves the license details of the user specified through the ObjectId parameter.

 ## PARAMETERS

 ### -ObjectId
-The object ID of the user for which the license details are retrieved
+The object ID of the user for which the license details are retrieved.

 ```yaml
 Type: String